 Related content: read our guide to SQL Server roles

 Quick Tutorial: Adding Row-Level Security to a SQL Server Table

 This tutorial will show you how to add Row-Level Security to a database table.
 The code is based on the tutorial by Jeff Melnick.

 To add an RLS filter predicate to a SQL Server table:

 Create a filter predicate that only allows access to a row if the username is ADMIN, or if the username matches the value in the privilegeuser column.

 In the code below, the predicate function is defined as schema-binding, and the WHERE statement defines the two conditions for allowing access to the row.
 Note that at this stage, we do not specify if the predicate is a filter or block predicate.

 Now create a security policy that executes the predicate function as a filter predicate.
 STATE = ON specifies that the predicate is enabled.

 The security policy is now enabled in the specified table.
 Regular users can only access their own rows, while privileged users can access all rows in the table.

-SQL Server Security with Satori
+Microsoft SQL Server Security With Satori